Bhanu425-code/TaskTrack-Keka/README.md

 •	Let it build ,this may take some time.

-• Enable developer options and usb debugging in your android phone and connet it to your laptop.
+• Enable developer options and usb debugging in your android phone and connect it to your laptop.
 Or you can use a virtual device.

 • Click on run & the app gets installed.